tjathwal/blog/docs/index-test.md

 ![Image of Rose](https://tjathwal.github.io/blog/uploads/roseGarden/Portland-0158.jpg)

-Below should be a gallery of images:
+Below should be a gallery of images, try #2:

-{% include image-gallery.html folder="/blog/uploads/roseGarden" %}
+{% include image-gallery.html folder="/uploads/roseGarden" %}

 ### Definition lists can be used with HTML syntax.